Direct and ordinal products realized by triangular norm operators with no zero divisors: Preliminaries

-From an algebraic perspective, the proceeding result shows that Definition \ref{2.3} provides a suitable formulation of a bounded fuzzy lattice in the sense that whenever $\mathbb{X}$ is a bounded fuzzy lattice, the algebraic structures $\langle \mathbb{X};\odot,1_X\rangle$ and $\langle\mathbb{X};\oplus,0_X\rangle$ become idempotent abelian monoids connected by the absorption laws.
+From an algebraic perspective, Proposition \ref{2.6} together with Proposition \ref{2.7} show that Definition \ref{2.3} provides a suitable formulation of bounded fuzzy lattices in the sense that whenever $\mathbb{X}$ is a bounded fuzzy lattice, $\langle \mathbb{X};\odot,1_X\rangle$ and $\langle\mathbb{X};\oplus,0_X\rangle$ form idempotent commutative monoids connected by the absorption identities.